TimMerker/CipherApp/README.md

 How to use the Cipher App:

 1. Run the main function in Main.java.
-Make sure a new window called Cipher App opens.
+Make sure a new window called 'Cipher App' opens.

 2. Enter a positive integer as a shift.
 The shift shifts the uppercase and lowercase letters in the alphabet.